Warszawa Główna railway station: History

 The first idea of construction of a main Warsaw station, which would have been the nexus of all rail lines in the city, appeared in 1879.
 In practical terms, with one standard gauge line and a few broad gauge railway lines terminating in Warsaw in the 19th century, creating a single 'main' station would have been far from a trivial proposition.
-However, when Poland regained independence and the standard gauge was universally adopted, this project was revived.
-In 1921, when works on the modernisation of the Warsaw railway hub started, it became clear that it was necessary to demolish the obsolete Vienna Station.
+However, when Poland regained its independence and the standard gauge was universally adopted, this project was revived.
+In 1921, when works on the modernization of the Warsaw railway hub started, it became clear that it was necessary to demolish the obsolete Vienna Station.
 This having been done, passenger traffic was taken over by a temporary station on Chmielna street, which opened in 1921.
-On 7 June 1927 the Soviet ambassador to Poland Pyotr Voykov was fatally shot by a White émigré at the station while meeting Arkady Rosengolts, the former ambassador from the USSR to the United Kingdom.
+On 7 June 1927, the Soviet ambassador to Poland, Pyotr Voykov was fatally shot by a White émigré at the station while meeting Arkady Rosengolts, the former ambassador from the USSR to the United Kingdom.